geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

     bbox_array_query_sparse = nyc.sindex.query(points, output_format="sparse")
     bbox_array_query_sparse

-One example illustrating the usage is a task of finding the number of neighboring geometries for each subborough.
-You can use the spatial index to check all geometries against each other.
+For example, to find the number of neighboring geometries for each subborough, you can use the spatial index to compare all geometries against each other.

 .. ipython:: python